 The London Eye began as a submission by David Marks and Julia Barfield of Marks Barfield Architects in a contest organized by The Sunday Times, for a new landmark to commemorate the century in London in 1993.
 Incidentally, Marks and Barfield did not receive a winning position.
 However, inspired by their idea, they took up the project themselves and discovered the location where the wheel currently sits.
-British Airways realized the potential in the dream and decided to fund the project, giving birth to the wheel as it is today.
-The London Eye was formally inaugurated by then-president Tony Blair in 1999, but did not begin admitting visitors until March 2000.

 The London Eye tickets with river cruise seek to add two exclusive experiences in one- a ride on the magnificent wheel as well as a cruise on the River Thames.
 The river cruise will include a 30 minute, circular tour on the Thames.
 One can embark on a cruise from any of the three piers at Westminster, Tower, or Greenwich.
 Gliding along the world’s most famous river, the cruise offers splendid views of some of the city’s biggest and oldest attractions, including the Buckingham Palace and the Big Ben.
 All of the cruises have cafes where tourists can purchase light snacks and beverages.